brienjl/WebDriverIOFrameWork/README.md

 * In the browser, navigate to [open this URL] -- It is your local host running on port 4444

+* Finally, Configure the WDIO Configuration File - it may need to be reconfigured on first install (WebDriverIO)

+>./node_modules/.bin/wdio
+>
+>

 ### 1. WebDriverIO Dependencies

 * Documentation can be found here [WebDriverIO].